NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 - As well as a few ventures onto Stack Overflow including this [query](https://stackoverflow.com/questions/28421887/django-email-with-smtp-gmail-smtpauthenticationerror-534-application-specific-pa) and [this question](https://stackoverflow.com/questions/28074127/django-send-email-shows-success-but-no-email-received)
 - And also the [Django documention](https://docs.djangoproject.com/en/1.8/_modules/django/contrib/auth/views/)

+**Search**

+I found a really simple [fix](https://stackoverflow.com/questions/1387727/checking-for-empty-queryset-in-django) for returning a `message` redirecting back to the home page if, when using the search bar, the Django queryset filter was empty, which was this simple built in method `if products.exists():`

 **Pagination**